brightzheng100/custom-scheduler-server-sample/Instana.md

 Why?
 As per the official doc [here](https://www.ibm.com/docs/en/instana-observability/current?topic=references-tutorial-instrumenting-custom-scheduler-instana-tracing-sdk):

 ```
 The reason is that Instana instruments outgoing calls only if they happen in an existing trace context.
 In the example, the outgoing call is triggered by the custom scheduler which is not instrumented.
 Therefore, the call is not instrumented because no existing trace context is found.
 ```

 ## How to start tracing from `scheduler`?

-Two approaches.
+Two approaches: by SDK programmatically or configuration.

-### By Programmatic SDK
+### By SDK Programmatically

 You may refer to [HttpClientJob.java.instrumented](./scheduler/src/main/java/com/instana/sample/HttpClientJob.java.instrumented src/main/java/com/instana/sample/HttpClientJob.java.instrumented).